Tuning FotoWeb and Index Manager for performance

 A system administrator can configure FotoWeb to only allow searches to return a certain number of hits.
 This prevents users from performing very wide queries that take a lot of time to process and also reduces the server traffic that's generated when users scroll through their results in the thumbnail grid.

-Also, its good practice to set as low a search timeout as possible.
-That way, if Index Manager fails to deliver a search result within the set time frame, you know that the performance problem is Index Manager related.
+Also, it's good practice to set as low a search timeout as possible so that if Index Manager fails to deliver a search result within the set time frame, you know that the performance problem is Index Manager related.

 Example: Index Manager performance benchmarking